brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 }
 ```

-So, look at this.
-That is only our query!
-Notice how much information we can grab from there.
-But, that's not all GraphQL has to offer.
-Indeed, this is just the beggining.
+So, look at this query!
+The query describes the arguments sent, and also the fields that are required.
+It's a lot cleaner to us what information will be returned from the server.

-GraphQL usually has only one endpoint, and we make all requests there specifying queries like this.
+GraphQL usually has only one endpoint, and we make all requests there specifying queries like this. to know what queries are available, we define a schema on the server.
 The server defines a schema that list the queries, it's possible arguments and return types.

 The schema of our example, defining the "posts" query, would be something like this:

+> GraphQL schema, defined on the server, showing the available queries, it's arguments, possible fields and also defining resolvers, that are methods to resolve that query
 ```yml
 # Queries.types.yml
 # ...